Caerphilly CBC Culvert Engineering

 Formwork in place with water freely flowing.

-After the concrete had cured the 12m long section of form work was moved upstream, ending at the start of the previous concrete repair.
-The process was repeated until the entire 32m length of the culvert had been concreted.
+After curing, the 12m-long formwork was moved upstream to begin the next section, overlapping the previous repair.
+This process was repeated until the full 32m length of the culvert was relined.

-The final stage of the repair was to apply Bitumen Paint to the top of the repair overlapping the existing Armco pipe construction by 100mm.
-This was applied after the concrete had enough time to fully cure.
+The final stage was the application of bitumen paint to the top of the repair, overlapping the existing Armco pipe construction by 100mm.
+This was applied once the concrete had fully cured.

-Due to the culvert being deformed, approaching elliptical in places, there were sections of the culvert where the formwork sat up to 200mm away from the side of the culvert.
-The flexible nature of EDS’ formwork design enabled this to be accommodated without any issues.
+Due to deformation in the culvert, which had become almost elliptical in sections, the formwork sometimes sat up to 200mm away from the culvert side.
+The flexible nature of EDS’ formwork design accommodated this without issue.

 Concrete pour behind the formwork and being finished.